oracle/graal/truffle/docs/DSLGuidelines.md

 The general high-level guideline for any Truffle interpreter code is to have as little code as possible in order to **minimize the native-image size**.
-This applies to runtime code and PE code, but is even more important for PE code, since native-image not only AOT compiles it, but also needs to retain serialized Graal IR graphs of it for runtime compilation.
+This applies to runtime code and PE code, but is even more important for PE code, since native-image also AOT compiles it, but the host-inlining greatly increases the amount of code the AOT compilation produces and on top of that native-image also needs to retain serialized Graal IR graphs of it for runtime compilation.

 ## Avoid subclassing for minor changes